Virtual Estate Planning Attorney in California

 Specific documents depend on your family’s needs.

 Yes.
 Many clients come to us after using an online service.
-We review existing documents, identify gaps or issues, and either update the existing plan or create a new one.
-Common issues we encounter in these reviews include unfunded trusts, missing community property provisions, and distribution terms that do not reflect what the client actually intended.
+We review the existing documents, find gaps, and either update them or build a new plan.
+Common issues include unfunded trusts, missing community property terms, and distribution language that does not match the client’s actual wishes.

-Zoom is straightforward.
+Zoom is simple.
 Our team walks you through setup before your first meeting.
-All you need is a computer, tablet, or smartphone with a camera and internet connection.
+You need a computer, tablet, or phone with a camera and internet.

-If video conferencing is not comfortable, we offer alternatives:
+If video is not a fit, we offer alternatives:

-- Document review through screen-sharing or secure email
+- Document review by screen-share or secure email.

 Virtual estate planning offers several advantages:

-- Meet with your attorney from home.
+- Meet your attorney from home.
 No travel time.
 No scheduling conflicts.

-- Work with an experienced California attorney regardless of your location in the state.
+- Work with a California attorney from anywhere in the state.

-Virtual estate planning is suitable for most individuals, especially those who value convenience and personalized legal guidance.
-If you own property, have children, or face unique family dynamics, working with an attorney virtually can provide the tailored support you need.
+Virtual estate planning fits most people.
+It works well if you value convenience and want personal legal guidance.
+If you own property, have children, or face unique family dynamics, a virtual attorney can give you the focused support you need.

 Get Started with Virtual Estate Planning in California

-At Opelon LLP, we work with families across San Diego County and throughout California to create estate plans that actually work.
-Plans customized for your situation, drafted by a licensed attorney, and funded properly so your family avoids probate.
+At Opelon LLP, we work with families across San Diego County and throughout California.
+We build plans that fit your situation, drafted by a licensed attorney and funded so your family can avoid probate.

 T. Owen Rassman, Esq., LL.M.